impy07/py-crawler-plus/README.md

 # py-crawler-plus
 Web Crawler written in Python, able to search and retrieve specific info from web pages
+# More info after release 0.1a